Jack Mueller: Family

 The son of Francis Carl Mueller (1880-1945), and Eliza Mary "Cissie" Mueller (1887-1960), née O'Brien, John Ernest Arthur Mueller was born on 9 September 1915.

 He married Margaret Rose "Greta" Toohey on 14 April 1942.

 Football

+Mueller played with Echuca Imperials in the Echuca Football League in 1932, then played with Echuca in the Bendigo Football League in 1933, kicking seven goals in his first game.

 Mueller was famous for having only eight fingers, after losing two when he caught his hand in a machine at work.

 He was an inspirational player who contributed significantly to the success of the Melbourne sides in which he played during the 1930s, '40s and '50s.
 He was notable as the primary instigator of Melbourne's 1948 flag victory after being recalled from retirement (with the reserves) for that year's Preliminary Final in which he kicked eight of his team's 25 goals against Collingwood.
 He followed this up with six out of 10 in the drawn Grand Final with Essendon and another six out of 13 the following week when Melbourne won the replay.